 The 700D Header promotes head-first feeding for smooth crop flow.
 Its lightweight design reduces ground pressure and the hydraulic tilt angle adjustment adapts quickly to down crop.
 The 300-mm (11.8-in.) minimum cutting height leaves fields clean, and the knives and fingers are specially hardened to work closely to the ground.
 Fully integrated into the combine display, it’s also rapeseed capable thanks to the 1,650-Nm (1,217-lb-ft) side clutch and 450-mm (17.7-in.) top auger.
 Mechanical side knives and a sealing kit option are all it needs to be rapeseed ready.

-The 700FD offers all of the features of the 700D with the added benefit of a flexible knife with up to 190-mm (7.5-in.) travel range.
+The updated 700FD – now called RDF Series (Rigid Draper Flex knife) offers all the advantages of active feeding of the 700D with the added benefit of a flexible knife with up to 190-mm (7.5-in.) travel range.
 Instead of using hinged wings, it flexes over the whole width of the cutterbar to minimise crop losses in uneven ground.

 Our corn headers are made in Germany by Geringhoff.
 Available in a wide range of widths and row spacings to match your combine’s capacity, they can run at high ground speeds even in down crop.
 Designed for minimal maintenance, the secret to their legendary durability is the precision-engineered aluminium main drives, row-unit gearboxes, and the CENTAFLEX® couplings which eliminates stress on the bearings and drive mechanism of each row unit.